orca42/auto-subtitle/de-mol.md

 ## 4. Creating subtitles

 The AI model comes in several sizes, from `small` over `medium` to `large`.
-A larger size means a more capable model, doing less errors when understanding speech and, particularly, translating it to a different language at the same time.
-However, a larger model will also be slower as it requires more compute power, and it will consume more memory.
+A larger size means a more capable model, doing less errors when understanding speech and, particularly, translating it from a source language other than English at the same time.
+However, a larger model will also be slower to execute as it requires more compute power, and it will consume more memory.

 To not go into too much detail, there are two main options:

-Option A: If you have a dedicated graphics card in your computer, this will make things run much faster.
+Option A: If you have a dedicated NVIDIA graphics card in your computer, this will make things run much faster.
 You will, however, be limited by the memory of your graphics card; e.g., the `large` AI model requires about 10 GB of graphics memory, which only the latest, expensive cards have.
 The `medium` model requires about 5 GB, which may be in range.

 Option B: If you either have no NVIDIA graphics card (e.g., run this on a laptop) or if you want to use the `large` AI model, you will use only your computer's main processor.
 This will be *much* slower but is guaranteed to work.